ehi58/fraud_loan_detection_project/README.md

 ### Key Responsibilities Highlighted in This Project

-This project demonstrates several key skills and responsibilities that align with the requirements for the analyst role at Deloitte, including:
+This project demonstrates several key skills and responsibilities that align with the requirements for the analyst role, including:

 - **Model Analysis**: Detailed analysis of important features such as loan amount, interest rate, debt-to-income ratio, and annual income using boxplots and scatterplots.
 - **Data Visualization**: Development of advanced data visualizations such as correlation heatmaps and feature importance charts to better understand the model's performance.